-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\

-Commission File Number: 001-39051

-Datadog, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-45th Floor NY

-620 8th Avenue, New York.

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (866) 329-4466

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.00001 per share DDOG The Nasdaq Stock Market LLC DDOG (Nasdaq Global Select Market)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗌 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\mathbf{X}$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+FORM 10-K (Mark One) ANNUAL REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 19 934 For the fiscal year ended December 31, 202 OR 21 ☐ TRANSITION REPORT PUL 1934 RSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT (ЭF ne transition period from to Commission File Number: 001-39051 (Ex Datadog, Inc. act Name of Registrant as Specified in its Charter r) Delawar (State or other juris incorporation or org diction of 27-2825503 (I.R.S.
+Employer Identification No.) 620 8th Avenue, 45th Floor , New York, NY 10018 (Address of principal ex ecutive of fices) (Zip Code) Registra ant's tel ephone number, including area code: (8 366) 329-4466 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered d Class A common stock, par value \$0.0000 share 1 per DDOG The Nasdaq Stock Market LLC (Nasdaq Global Select Market) Indicate by check mark if the registrant is a well- known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆 Indicate by check mark if the registrant is not req uired to file reports pursuant to Section 13 or 1 5(d) of the Act.
+Yes □ No 🗷 onths (or) has filed all reports required to be filed by some for such shorter period that the registrant was days.
+Yes ☒ No □ of this as submitted electronically every Interactive chapter) during the preceding 12 months (or any.
+See s a large accelerated filer, an accelerated file the definitions of "large accelerated filer," "actif the Exchange Act.
+Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ck mark if the registrant has elected not to us dards provided pursuant to Section 13(a) of the lying